-Here is one important thing you should understand before planning your vacation in New Zealand –
+Here is one important thing you should understand before planning your vacation to New Zealand –

-If two places seem close on the map, it does not necessarily mean it’s fast to get there.
+If two places seem close on a map, it does not necessarily mean it’s fast to get there.

-Here is an estimated time from most popular places by car:
+Here are estimated travel times from most popular places by car: